DigitalPublishingToolkit/TOD29GOODDATA/md/07chapter4.md

 that there is a particular amount of information needed to tell a human rights story accurately, and that activism can help secure this information.
-That is why good enough data implies to the right amount of data --not necessarily big--- that activists needs to produce.
+That is why good enough data implies to the right amount of data - not necessarily big - that activists needs to produce.

 Third, as the Aleppo investigation suggests, the result of the analysis of the video footage was useful to generate new 'forms of evidence',